 Copyright infringement can also result in the blocking or removal of content, for instance in the US, Canada, and Germany.
 Between the end of March 2009 and late 2016, Germany has restricted some YouTube content for millions of users throughout the country.
 This was due to a dispute between the popular video sharing site and the Gesellschaft für musikalische Aufführungs- und mechanische Vervielfältigungsrechte (GEMA), a musical performance society.
-After agreeing to pay royalties, the YouTube content was released and is currently freely available in the european country.
+After agreeing to pay royalties, the YouTube content was released and is currently freely available in the European country.

-Google is a multinational internet company, providing digital products and services from it’s popular online search engine to advertising, cloud storage and more.
+Google is a multinational internet company, providing digital products and services from its popular online search engine to advertising, cloud storage, and more.

 Despite its global reach, Google does encounter some censorship or content restrictions.
-During 2019, the company has received thousands of requests for content removal by courts and executive powers world wide.
+During 2019, the company has received thousands of requests for content removal by courts and executive powers worldwide.
 Moreover, the media giant’s services are blocked or censored to some degree in several countries worldwide.

 China is perhaps the best example of Google geo-restrictions.
-Chinese laws require Internet companies to block or remove objectionable content,such as pornography or information regarding human rights.
+Chinese laws require Internet companies to block or remove objectionable content, such as pornography or information regarding human rights.

 Initially, Google exited China back in 2010 after repeated cyberattacks and the company’s unwillingness to comply with the Chinese government’s censorship requirements.
 However, after a few years in 2017, Google launched a secret project developing a Chinese search engine called “Dragonfly”.
 This specialized search engine that filters out websites and search results about forbidden subjects like human rights or democracy.

-After word of the secret project came out and an official US Sanat investigation was launched, Google announced it was terminating Project Dragonfly and abandoning all work on the censored search engine.
+Afterword of the secret project came out and an official US Sanat investigation was launched, Google announced it was terminating Project Dragonfly and abandoning all work on the censored search engine.

 Facebook is one of the most popular social media websites, with over 1.6 billion users worldwide.
 The social network has become the place for people to communicate with their family, friends, or even complete strangers from the other side of the world.
-People go on Facebook to share their experiences, express their thoughts and often voice their frustrations and criticisms against their government.
+People go on Facebook to share their experiences, express their thoughts, and often voice their frustrations and criticisms against their government.

-The sheer volume of global Facebook users, many governments have taken notice and become concerned about the online content their citizens can access.
+With the sheer volume of global Facebook users, many governments have taken notice and become concerned about the online content their citizens can access.
 Apart from a platform for spreading political standings and criticism, governments also see the site as a means to organize political protests.

-This virtual reality has led to major censorship or complete ban on the social media site.
+This virtual reality has led to major censorship or a complete ban on the social media site.
 North Korea, for instance, has imposed a nationwide ban on Facebook and Twitter, so no one in the northern peninsula could access the sites.
-Another Facebook ban example is Bangladesh, where in 2010 the site was blocked following a publication of a cartoon of the prophet Muhammad.
+Another Facebook ban example is Bangladesh, wherein 2010 the site was blocked following a publication of a cartoon of the prophet Muhammad.
 Although the ban was lifted after a week, the images were taken down permanently.

 Netflix is an American streaming giant and production company, with subscribers and content from all over the globe.
 Just like any legal streaming service, Netflix has to comply with countries’ different sets of content licensing laws.

 Before streaming services are allowed to launch in a certain country, they have to sign and commit to licensing agreements granting them permission to use and show copyrighted content.
-The agreements and licensing differs for every content or geo-location, creating often big differences in content between countries.
+The agreements and licensing differ for every content or geo-location, creating often big differences in content between countries.
 Simply put, the shows available on Netflix in the US are different from the ones available in Spain.

 In order to comply with the laws and regulations, Netflix has implemented content restrictions depending on the user’s IP address location.
 In theory, Netflix’s geo-blocking shouldn’t be hard to bypass by simply using a virtual private network (VPN), to mask the user’s location.
 However, the streaming giant has put up one of the most sophisticated VPN detection systems to make sure that doesn’t happen.
 So, the only option remains a good proxy service.

 Since TamilRockers is not legal, the site has been blocked repeatedly for Indian IPs. battling these restrictions, the site’s operators use proxy URLs for blocked content to ensure its availability.
-Altering the content or user IP is the only way to make sure people will be able to access, watch or download content freely.
+Altering the content or user IP is the only way to make sure people will be able to access, watch, or download content freely.

-All of the abovementioned sites have different uses and target audiences, but one thing they have in common is that they all have some sort of geo-location based restriction – some are sensored, some are blocked, and some deploy geo-blocking to comply with rules and regulations.
+All of the above-mentioned sites have different uses and target audiences, but one thing they have in common is that they all have some sort of geo-location based restriction – some are sensored, some are blocked, and some deploy geo-blocking to comply with rules and regulations.

 The solution to all these restrictions is using a stable and reliable proxy service.